Configuration

 Screenshot showing the Config Parameters interface with various parameter types and values

 Here you can view and modify parameters.
-Clicking on the "Launch" parameter lets us modify it:
+Clicking on the "LaunchDate" parameter lets us modify it:

 Screenshot showing the Launch parameter management interface